thess/callattendant-wiki/User-Guide.md

 ![Dashboard - Small](https://github.com/emxsys/callattendant/blob/master/docs/dashboard-ipad.png)

 The Dashboard is the home page for the application.
-This screen provides metrics and convenient access to the last 10 calls.
+This screen provides metrics and convenient access to the last 10 calls received.

 ---
 #### Statistics
 ![Dashboard](https://github.com/emxsys/callattendant/blob/master/docs/dashboard-statistics.png)

 Here we have some overall statistics since the Call Attendant was installed.
-* **Calls processed** is the overall number of calls received.
+* **Calls Processed** is the overall number of calls received.
 This is also a link to the Call Log.
-* **Calls blocked** is the number of calls blocked by the Call Attendant.
+* **Calls Blocked** is the number of calls blocked by the Call Attendant.
 * **Percent Blocked** is the percentage of calls that were blocked.
 This is also a link to the Calls per Day graph.

 ---